discourse/discourse-logster-transporter/README.md

 On the instance that is meant to receive the logs, simply [install the plugin](https://meta.discourse.org/t/install-plugins-in-discourse/19157) and configure a secret key by running `rails runner 'SiteSetting.logster_transporter_key = SecureRandom.hex'`.

+Alternatively, the site setting can be set via an ENV: `DISCOURSE_LOGSTER_TRANSPORTER_KEY`.

 ### Sender

 On the instance that you want to ship logs from, you'll have to first [install the plugin](<(https://meta.discourse.org/t/install-plugins-in-discourse/19157)>).